MKuj/Single-Syringe-Pump/README.md

 Combobox for selection of a predefined syringe loaded from csv file.

-The software use external .csv file to store a user defined syringes, so it is possible to add your own syringe by selecting a "Add new syringe" from the Combobox list.
+The software use external .csv file to store a user defined syringes, so it is possible to add your own syringe by selecting a **Add new syringe** from the Combobox list.

 #### Speed